orstavik/JoiComponents/book/chapter7_style/styleCallback/HowTo3_CssVariables.md

 ```

+## CSS variables + web components != love

+In principle, CSS variables can give us *full lightDOM access* to
+*all the elements and CSS properties* in the shadowDOM of a web component.
+But.
+As the example above illustrates, something is not right.
+Here, we will list and illustrate how CSS variables come up short as a vehicle for styling web components.

+### CSS variables + web components = lots of boilerplate CSS

+When using CSS variables to control the style, a series of repetitive steps must be taken to both:
+1. define the use of all the CSS variables inside the shadowDOM of the web component and
+2. declare the CSS variables' values in the outside lightDOM of the web component.

+Inside the web component, the CSS code does not really perform any other function than to give a specific
+name to a specific element's CSS property in the shadowDOM.
+For a handful of inner CSS properties
+such exposure is ok, but when you start counting exposed CSS properties with two digits, the gravity
+of low-level API complexity starts pulling the usability of the web component down.

+Outside the web component, naming a couple of key, inner CSS properties is fine.
+But.
+As soon as the web component require you to manage a handful of CSS properties custom with
+"--long-double-dashed-names", the need for detailed documentation and detailed insight into the
+web component will start to annoy the user.
+The user of the web component desires:
+* fewer CSS properties with
+* simple, logical names, that are
+* coherent with the form and function of the web component's template and reactions.

+Alone, the verbosity of exposing multiple CSS variables is not a show-stopper.
+But, the web community *knows* that generic CSS grammar that create CSS boilerplate is not good.
+And combined with the other coming problems, the verbosity issues escalate.

+### CSS variables + web components = external coordination of inner workings

+Often, CSS properties are codependent either technically or "physically".
+For example, it makes no sense

 ## The limits imposed by verbosity

-In principle, CSS variables gives us *full access* to the shadowDOM style from the lightDOM.
-But.
 It is has several problems:

-1. It is far too verbose to work. *Especially* defining the use of all the CSS variables inside the
-   shadowDOM of the web component *and* to declare the values of all the needed CSS variables in the
-   lightDOM around each component, is just too much.
-It will fill the web component and its uses
-   with boilerplate styling text, just annoying everyone to death and hiding all the other code inside
-   a mass of CSS uselessness.
-The web has long been there and done that before, we know it doesn't work
-   in the long run.
+1.
 2. Often, the styles need to vary accordingly.
 In the example above, the color of the text should vary according
    to the color of the background: set a light background, and you should have a dark text, and vice versa.
    When two such co-dependent style properties are exposed to be set individually, you can expect lots